-Dr. Leitao is an assistant professor in the Department of Design + Environmental Analysis at Cornell University.
+Dr. Leitao is an assistant professor in the Department of Human Centered Design at Cornell University.
 She is a graphic designer and social justice-focused design researcher with several years of experience in intercultural and collaborative projects with Indigenous and marginalized communities.
 Her research is at the intersection of critical design, participatory design, communication design, and design anthropology.
 Dr. Leitao’s specialty is participatory action research.

 Raised in a multiracial family, Dr. Leitão is committed to decolonizing design research and education.
 She launched, as co-chair, the DRS Pluriversal Design Special Interest Group (PluriSIG), an international research network that aims to highlight multiple perspectives in design, especially from those commonly oppressed by and excluded from mainstream design narratives.
 Dr. Leitão is also a founder of the virtual conferences PIVOT, which focuses on decoloniality and pluriversality in design.
-In July 2021, she is chairing its second virtual conference, “Pivot 2021: Dismantling and Reassembling—Tools for Alternative Futures”, hosted by OCAD University.
+She chaired its second virtual conference, “Pivot 2021: Dismantling and Reassembling—Tools for Alternative Futures”, hosted by OCAD University.

 My main research interests are: